binilinlquad/binilinlquad.github.io/_drafts/learning-duct-through-smallshop.md

 ## Create new duct project
 I use [Leinengen](https://leiningen.org/) to setup my project.
 I give name "smallshop" with goal to create simple online shop.

-1. lein new duct <project name>.
-Complete options look https://github.com/duct-framework/duct.
+  1. Run `lein new duct smallshop`.
 It will produce basic skeleton for it.
-I add parameters:
+I add parameters [complete module list](https://github.com/duct-framework/duct/wiki/Modules):
-   a. +ataraxy : it is the router
+      - +ataraxy : it is the router
-   b. +postgres : interfacing with database
+      - +postgres : interfacing with database
-   c. +site : smallshop is web so of course need it
+      - +site : smallshop is web so of course need it
-   d. +sqlite : I am thinking to use it in development It becomes `lein new duct smallshop +ataraxy +postgres +site +sqlite`
+      - +sqlite : I am thinking to use it in development
+     It becomes `lein new duct smallshop +ataraxy +postgres +site +sqlite`
   2. Make sure postgres installed and started before start the server.
   If not, then you may see error which saying `cannot connect to Http` etc error (will update with error later).
   3. Read the documentation for [duct configuration](https://github.com/duct-framework/duct/wiki/Configuration).
 Beware that module key is different from profile key.
 Read too about composite key.
 You will find all of it in config.edn file under project resource's path.

 ## How to run the application
 I am using [Spacemacs](https://www.spacemacs.org/) with installed [Cider](https://develop.spacemacs.org/layers/+lang/clojure/README.html).